Aradhya-005/Aradhya-005/README.md

 <br>

 Welcome to my GitHub profile!
-I’m a passionate developer focused on creating impactful projects and contributing to the open-source community.
+I’m a frontend developer focused on creating impactful projects and contributing to the open-source community.
 </br>
 Here, you'll find projects demonstrating my expertise.